johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-08-15-bicep-azure-static-web-apps-azure-devops.md

 image: blog/2021-08-15-bicep-azure-static-web-apps-azure-devops/title-image.png
 hide_table_of_contents: false
 ---
 This post demonstrates how to deploy [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview) using Bicep and Azure DevOps.
-It includes a workaround for the ["Provider is invalid.
+It includes a few workarounds for the ["Provider is invalid.
 Cannot change the Provider.
 Please detach your static site first if you wish to use to another deployment provider." issue](https://github.com/Azure/static-web-apps/issues/516).

 ![title image reading "Publish Azure Static Web Apps with Bicep and Azure DevOps" and some Azure logos](../static/blog/2021-08-15-bicep-azure-static-web-apps-azure-devops/title-image.png)